emsesp/EMS-ESP32/README.md

  **bbqkees** - Kees built a circuit and sample Arduino code to read from the EMS and push to Domoticz.
 His SMD circuit is available for purchase.
 Check it out at https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz

  **susisstrolch** - Probably the first working version of the EMS bridge circuit designed for the ESP8266.
-I borrowed his schematic and code logic. https://github.com/susisstrolch/EMS-ESP12
+I borrowed Juergen's schematic and code logic. https://github.com/susisstrolch/EMS-ESP12

  **EMS Wiki** - A reference for decoding the EMS telegrams (which I found not always 100% accurate). https://emswiki.thefischer.net/doku.php?id=wiki:ems:telegramme.
 Use Google Translate if you can't read German.